 It was claimed by Leslie Field in The Queen’s Jewels published in 1987 that “Four of the sapphire and diamond clusters from the watch strap were made into a pair of earrings, with two of the clusters as detachable pendant drops”

 The Ring and Watch

-If the above is correct then the Sapphire and Diamond Clusters were returned to their original form and merged with the Ring for a White House Dinner 1996
+The general consensus had been that the Sapphire and Diamond Clusters were returned to their original form and merged with the Ring for a White House Dinner 1996.

 The Sapphire Headband and Chokers

 Diana enjoyed reinventing her jewels and the origins of her famous Headband and Chokers included some of her Saudi Sapphires.

 It was often assumed that Diana had used the Saudi Sapphire Bracelet to create her first Bandeau when she premiered it in Japan in 1986 but both can be seen in this picture.